 Does the application deadline include receipt of references?

 Yes it does.
 The formal application deadline is 12:00 (noon) on 25th January 2018, but you do not have to have submitted your application in order to invite your referees.
 As soon as you have completed your name, programme of study, the date by which you would like references received, and registered your referees on the application form, an automatic request for references will be sent to your referees by the system.

 Can I apply for more than one programme of study and do I have to pay?

 Yes you can apply for related programmes of study without having to pay a second application fee.
-But, if you want to apply for, e.g. the DTP in Environmental Research, and a D.Phil in Mathematics, you would have to apply twice and pay two application fees.
+But, if you want to apply for, e.g. the DTP in Environmental Research, and a D.Phil in Computer Science, you would have to apply twice and pay two application fees.
 The list of related programmes is on the Application Procedures page.

 What should I put in my statement of purpose?